 It is vital to the continuity of animal response teams in Kansas, to develop and maintain strong working relationships with other disaster response organizations.
 Emergency Management and Red Cross are two such key agency relationships.

-Critical to the success of animal disaster response in Kansas, is a unified effort by all teams, county and regional, to accept and adhere to the operating guidelines put forth by KS SART.
-From the teams comprising the animal response team membership of KS SART to each individual volunteer on every county and regional team, this is a promise that must be made.
-These guidelines are designed to create a uniformly trained and professional resource that emergency management will trust and rely on during disaster response efforts in Kansas, regardless of which individual county or regional team is called upon.
-Every interaction made on behalf of an animal response team, positive or negative, is reflected across all teams in Kansas.
-Actions by teams and team volunteers must be made with the focus of the big picture, helping the people of Kansas and their pets through natural and man made disasters.
+Critical to the success of animal disaster response in Kansas is a unified effort by the regional teams to accept and adhere to the operating guidelines put forth by KS SART.
+The collaborative efforts of the regional response teams and KS SART, are the beginning stages of developing an Animal Response Coalition in Kansas.
+These guidelines are designed to create a uniformly trained and professional resource that emergency management will trust and rely on during disaster response efforts in Kansas, regardless of which regional team is called upon.
+Every interaction made on behalf of an animal response team, positive or negative, is reflected across the coalition.
+Actions by teams and team volunteers must be made with focus on the big picture, helping the people of Kansas and their pets through natural and man made disasters.

 Kansas Animal MRC